SuperDARN/pydarn/docs/dev/branching.md

 4. Decide on the new branch name.
 It is recommended to use the following Prefixes:
     * HOTFIX/ : a bug that needs to be fixed ASAP and pushed to `main`
     * FIX/ : a bug fix that can wait to be released
-    * EHN/ : an enhancement or new feature to the `develop` code
+    * ENH/ : an enhancement or new feature to the `develop` code
     * DOC/ : new or updating existing documentation
-    * DEP/ : depreciating code from the codebase
+    * DEP/ : deprecating code from the codebase

         `git checkout -b <prefix>/<new branch name>`